Grapplers (comics): Fictional history

 Titania, Letha, Poundcakes, and Screaming Mimi, the original four Grapplers, were drafted by the Roxxon Oil Company to invade Project: Pegasus, along with the warrior Thundra.
 They were given designed costumes and specialized weaponry to heighten their formidable prowess at physical combat.
 However, Quasar and Giant-Man defeated the quartet and gave them over to authorities.

 The group later attacked Dazzler while they were all incarcerated at Ryker's Island in attempt to get vengeance after Klaw's seeming death at her hands.
 After getting beaten to near death, Dazzler was able to defeat the Grapplers with a light blast.

 The Grapplers then escaped prison and planned to attack the Thing with several other super-villains, though the Avengers, the X-Men, the Fantastic Four, and various other super-heroes foiled their plans.
 Afterward, the Grapplers decided to halt their illegal activities and become legitimate wrestlers.
 They soon branched out, and several new members joined their ranks.
-Soon after, Titania was slain by the Scourge of the Underworld.
+Soon after, Titania was killed by the Scourge of the Underworld.
 The Scourge of the Underworld killed Letha as well when she tried to investigate Titania's death.
 Screaming Mimi later joined the Thunderbolts, while Poundcakes became a freelance mercenary.

 Letha and Titania were resurrected years later by the Hood, alongside several other victims of the Scourge.
 The Hood also gifted the pair with new powers: Letha with the ability to inspire irrational rage telepathically and Titania with the ability to inspire irrational lust.
 Titania took the codename Lascivious to better represent her new power set.

 The Grapplers then resurfaced, consisting of Letha, Lascivious, Poundcakes, and a new Screaming Mimi.
 Together, they battled their old teammate Songbird, but were defeated and arrested with the exception of the new Screaming Mimi who was a teenage runaway forced to work with them.

 The Grapplers escaped imprisonment, and in subsequent appearances often appeared individually or in pairs.
 Poundcakes was seen breaking out of the Raft alongside Moonstone and several other female criminals.
 Letha and Lascivious were recruited into the Masters of Evil and spent time in Bagalia.
 Letha and Poundcakes were later seen with the second Titania, Mary MacPherran, at a bar.

 Artificial constructs of Grapplers members Poundcakes, Battleaxe, and Gladiatrix were used by Yon-Rogg to battle Captain Marvel, though they were quickly defeated.
 Similarly, Arcade used constructs of the original Grapplers to battle Dazzler.

 As part of the All-New, All-Different Marvel, Letha and Poundcakes appeared as hired extortionists.
 They battled Nadia Pym, the new Wasp, along with her allies.
 The Grapplers' defeat led to their imprisonment, though Nadia and Janet Van Dyne later hired them as bodyguards for their new "G.I.R.L."
 (Genius In action Research Labs) initiative.